Have you ever gotten sick from something you ate?

 How can I lower my risk of foodborne illness?

-Six steps, if followed, can increase food safety in your home.
+Taking the following six steps can increase food safety in your home:

 For concerns of improper labeling in Grand Prairie establishments please call 972-237-8055.

 Our hands come in contact with most of what we encounter in life.
 This makes our hands vehicles for spreading bacteria and other disease causing agents.
 Most of the population does not know when and how to properly wash their hands.

 - When switching between the handling of different food items.

 - After using the bathroom.